ircv3/ircv3-specifications/extensions/labeled-response.md

 * An existing type applicable to the entire response
 * `draft/labeled-response`

-If no response is required, an empty batch MUST be sent.

 If `batch` has not been enabled, the tag MAY be included on only one of the messages in the response.

 When a client sends a message to itself, the server MUST NOT include the label tag, except for any acknowledgment sent with the [`echo-message`](/specs/extensions/echo-message-3.2.html) mechanism.
 This allows clients to differentiate between the echoed message response, and the delivered message.